drwells/fiddle/README.md

    functions.
 This enforces a clean design and separation of concerns - e.g., force spreading doesn't need anything besides the patch hierarchy, patch map, mapping, and FE vectors.
-4. Avoid SAMRAI - there are a lot of bugs and poor design decisions in samrai (some examples: only one visit data writer can be created at once, several classes must be registered for restarts or the program will crash, the string processing doesn't support binary data, lack of `const`, `PatchHierarchy`
+4. Avoid SAMRAI - there are a lot of bugs and poor design decisions in SAMRAI (some examples: only one visit data writer can be created at once, several classes must be registered for restarts or the program will crash, the string processing doesn't support binary data, lack of `const`, `PatchHierarchy`